sqlitecloud/docs/src/pages/docs/commands/set-client-key.md

 ---
 title: SET CLIENT KEY
-description: The SET CLIENT KEY command is used to set a keyname to a specific keyvalue.
+description: The SET CLIENT KEY command sets a keyname to a specific keyvalue
 ---

 ## Syntax